hapax/hapax.github.io/assets/teaching.md

 follow the path, or the teacher, gazing contentedly at their own feet.
 These people may make the best hikers, who knows?
 But it is more credible that people

+At the end of the day, hiking is not about the act of walking itself, which can be pure drudgery, but rather, to use walking as a way of experiencing the world.